50+ Spectacular Things To Do in Kauai

 Ads are how we pay our bills and keep our blog free for you to enjoy.
 We also use affiliate links; if you make a purchase through them, we may receive a small commission at no cost to you.

 Fun Fact: The state of Hawaii officially recognizes 137 islands in the state which includes four islands of the Midway Atoll.

-52 Things To Do in Kauai
+52 Best Things To Do in Kauai in 2023

-There is also the glorious Hawaiin food!
+There is also the glorious Hawaiian food!
 One of the top things to do in Kauai is to visit a Farmers’ Markets for local produce.
 Don’t leave the island without sampling an Acai Bowl and Tuna Poke.

 Kauai’s nickname is “the Garden Isle” because of the tropical rainforest covering much of the island.

 The below 5 activities in Kauai are from Diane McAllister with travelswitheli.com

 Best kayaking in Kauai